 Jennifer brings a wide array of experience to FreeState Justice, including serving as one of its volunteer attorneys.
 Prior to joining FreeState, Jennifer spent seven years in private practice representing victims of terrorism and civil rights abuses.
 Since 2013, she has taught Maryland Civil Procedure at the University of Baltimore School of Law.
 After graduating Florida State University magna cum laude, she worked on human rights issues in Albania and England for the FSU Center for the Advancement of Human Rights.
 Jennifer graduated cum laude from the University of Florida Levin College of Law where she was a board member of the Florida Law Review.
 Jennifer is admitted to practice in all Maryland state courts, the United States District Court for the District of Maryland, and the United States District Court for the District of Columbia.

-Prior to working at FreeState Legal, Laura was a Court-Appointed Attorney for the District Court of Maryland, where she represented indigent clients appearing before District Court Commissioners in preliminary hearings.
-Laura also worked as a Volunteer Attorney with the Aggravated Homicide Division of the Public Defender’s office.
-During law school, Laura volunteered as a Law Clerk with the Felony Division of the Maryland Office of the Public Defender and represented OPD clients as a Rule 16 Student Attorney.
+Prior to working at FreeState Justice, Laura was a Court-Appointed Attorney for the District Court of Maryland, where she represented indigent clients appearing before District Court Commissioners in preliminary hearings.
+Laura volunteered as a Law Clerk, Rule 16 Student Attorney, and Volunteer Attorney for the Maryland Office of the Public Defender from 2011–2014.